 - Manchester Avenue Potable Water Pipeline Project

 El Camino Real Potable Water Pipeline Replacement and Green Bike Lane Striping Project

 Two aging distribution mains located beneath El Camino Real were originally installed in 1961 and 1974, and are approaching the end of their lifespan.
-OMWD plans to replace these pipelines in the coming months, with construction scheduled to begin this fall.
+This project will replace these pipelines between spring 2020 and spring 2021.

 For questions specific to the City of Encinitas’ Active Transportation Enhancing Project, please visit the City’s project page or contact firstname.lastname@example.org or call 760-943-2211.

 Manchester Avenue Recycled Water Pipeline Project

 To expand the availability of OMWD’s recycled water, OMWD is planning to construct the Manchester Avenue Recycled Water Pipeline Project, which involves the construction of approximately 1.4 miles of six-inch diameter recycled water pipeline.
 The new pipeline will expand recycled water service to the corridor along Manchester Avenue and South El Camino Real from Interstate 5 freeway to Tennis Club Drive.

 A mailer with additional project information was sent to neighboring businesses and residents in December 2019.

 OMWD staff presented project details, as well as the benefits and requirements of using recycled water for landscape irrigation purposes, at a citizen’s participation meeting on January 7, 2020.